 - High price level

-With soles in correct shape and size they will be finished by coloring, buffing, pattern embossing or flexing injection depending on use.
+With soles in the correct shape and size, they will be finished by coloring, buffing, pattern embossing or flexing injection depending on use.

 Coloring is used to obtain a certain color of the outsole.
 It´s normally applied by spraying the colorant directly on the sole, sealing it with a lacquer.